urzali/F5_UCS_Backup_Ansible/README.md

 It’s a good idea to use no_log on any task that interacts with sensitive data.
 You should also be aware of its limitations: It will not prevent logging if Ansible debugging is turned on.

+3- Modify hosts file with remote nodes

-Command to run to take backups: ansible-playbook /home/ansible/BIGIP/bigip_backup.yml -i /home/ansible/BIGIP/hosts --vault-password-file /home/ansible/BIGIP/variable_files/.vault.pass.txt
+Command to run to take backups: ansible-playbook /home/ansible/BIGIP/bigip_backup.yml -i /home/ansible/BIGIP/variable_files/hosts --vault-password-file /home/ansible/BIGIP/variable_files/.vault.pass.txt